-A. The Setup of a Grid System
+A. Setup of Grid System

 The constrained decomposition is based on a grid-system and the setup of it is introduced in Algorithm 1, as follows.
 Each objective is divided into K equal intervals within the approximations of the ideal and nadir points, where K is a preset parameter.
 The width of each interval is